opensafely/ADHD-Pre-and-Post-Covid/README.md

 The repo can be run on [dummy data](https://docs.opensafely.org/ehrql/how-to/dummy-data/) using [GitHub Codespaces]( https://docs.opensafely.org/getting-started/how-to/use-github-codespaces-in-your-project/)

-The [metadata of clinical code]( https://www.opencodelists.org/) used in this study can be found in the [Codelist file]( https://github.com/opensafely/ADHD-Pre-and-Post-Covid/blob/main/analysis/codelists.py).
+The [metadata of clinical code]( https://www.opencodelists.org/) used in this study can be found in our [Codelist file]( https://github.com/opensafely/ADHD-Pre-and-Post-Covid/blob/main/analysis/codelists.py).

 ## Compliance